Pack these delicious bars for your mid-morning snack or before your next workout.

-There are times when we have cravings for less-than-healthy snacks.
-Our Quinoa Protein Bars are a great way to satisfy a craving while maintaining a healthy diet.
-This delectable snack uses quinoa and dark chocolate, as well as other superfoods, to create a tasty treat that is a perfect snack before and after workouts or when that afternoon sweet-tooth craving hits.
+When you’re craving a less-than-healthy snack, look to these Quinoa Protein Bars instead.
+They’re a great way to satisfy your cravings while still maintaining a healthy diet.
+This delectable snack combines quinoa and dark chocolate, as well as other superfoods, to create a tasty treat.
+It’s a perfect snack for before or after a workout, and it definitely satisfies when that afternoon sweet-tooth craving hits.

-- 1/3 cup quinoa, pre-rinsed
+- 1/3 cup quinoa pre-rinsed

 - 2/3 cup water

-- 1/2 cup raw almonds with skin
+- 1/2 cup almonds raw, with skin

-- 1 tablespoon honey (optional)
+- 1 tablespoon honey optional

-Using a food processor, add dates and pulse until they form a ball.
+- Using a food processor, or high-powered blender, add dates and pulse until they form a ball.
 Remove dates and place in a medium mixing bowl.
 Add almonds to the food processor and pulse until finely minced.
 Be careful not to turn the almonds into mill.

-In a small saucepan, add chocolate chips and honey...melt over low heat or in a double-boiler.
+- In a small saucepan, add chocolate chips and honey, melt over low heat or in a double-boiler.
 Evenly spread a thin layer of chocolate over the top of each protein bar, return to the refrigerator and allow chocolate to harden.
 Bars can be stored in an airtight container for several days.

 - Optional, omit the honey and add chocolate chips to the food processor when adding the quinoa.